Jana worked in animal welfare with abused and unwanted pets. She loves sharing her hands-on experience regarding domestic and wild critters.

-Marinum is difficult to treat.
-Period.
+M. marinum is difficult to treat, period.
 Under the best of conditions, survival expectations are below fifty percent.
 Stress, poor immunity and incorrect tank conditions can make treatment useless.
 If you have a hospital tank with optimal conditions, good food and the right antibiotic program, then do what you can.
 In addition, don't expect treatment to last a few days or weeks.
 Fighting fish TB can take three or four months of steadfast adherence to your regime.

 How to Prevent Fish TB

 Three things can prevent a lot of heartache and expenses:

 - Correct conditions: A healthy fish goes a long way to fight off this zoonotic bother, so make sure the environment is perfect: temperature, oxygen, PH levels, cleanliness and no overcrowding.

 - A balanced diet: Feed it the best food you can afford—and no, a flakes-only diet is not healthy.